November 2023 Central Florida floods: Vero Lake Estates

 The lack of paved roads in the neighborhood likely played a role in the severe flooding.
-Two main roads in VLE, 101st avenue and 87th street, were closed on November 17 as a result of the floodwaters.
+Two main roads in VLE, 101st Avenue and 87th Street, were closed on November 17 as a result of the floodwaters.

 Osceola County

 St. Cloud

-In St. Cloud 8.03 inches of rain fell on November 16, which caused flash flooding to occur near the city along the Kissimmee River.
+In St. Cloud 8.03 in of rain fell on November 16, which caused flash flooding to occur near the city along the Kissimmee River.

 Orange County

 Orlando

-At the Orlando International Airport, 3.48 inches of rain fell which was the fifth wettest day on record for November.
-An automated rain gauge in Orlando recorded 6.24 inches of rain on November 16.
+At the Orlando International Airport, 3.48 in of rain fell which was the fifth wettest day on record for November.
+An automated rain gauge in Orlando recorded 6.24 in of rain on November 16.

 Seminole County

 Sanford

 Sanford broke its previous 24-hour rainfall total for November, reaching 7.09 inches of rain.
 Minor flooding occurred near Lake Jesup.

 Lake Mary

 Like in Sanford, the 24-hour rainfall record for November was broken in Lake Mary, reaching 9.49 inches of rainfall between 07:00 (EST) on November 16 and 07:00 (EST) on November 17.
 This was the highest rainfall total recorded in the county from this storm system.